jyates/cruise-control-wiki/REST-APIs.md

 If the time field is not provided, it is default to the wall clock time.
 If the number of workload snapshots before the given timestamp is not sufficient to generate a good load model, an exception will be returned.

+TIMESTAMP is in milliseconds since the epoch; what System.currentTimeMillis() returns.
+The time zone is the time zone of the Cruise Control server.

 If allow_capacity_estimation is set to true, for brokers missing capacity information Cruise Control will make estimations based on other brokers in the cluster; otherwise an IllegalStateException will be thrown and shown in response.
 By default it is true.

 The response contains both load-per-broker and load-per-host information.
 This is specifically useful when multiple brokers are hosted by the same machine.